PPC, SOLUTIONS 8

 What is delayed attribution?

-Put simply, there is a delay between the time you give Google your money, and when people start seeing your ads and buying.
+Put simply, there is a delay between the time you give Google your money, when people start seeing your ads and buying, and when the true value of those conversions start to appear in your reporting.

 Rest assured, if you give it a week or two, those numbers should be where you want them.